Fáilte chuig gaa.ie - suíomh oifigiúil CLG

 SLB: The sport experience is very different for every child.
 I think that's one of the one of the downsides of the pyramid.
 In that pyramid model, there's only room for the competitive kids.
 But there are kids that really enjoy doing sport and don't really have that competitive streak, or they haven't developed it yet, and some of them will never develop it and are just happy to play.

-I think that's where we have to provide environments where they want to stay in the environment long enough so we can discover who wants to compete and who doesn’t and allow children to be on the wrong timetable.
+I think that's where we have to provide environments where they want to stay in the environment long enough so we can discover who wants to compete and who doesn’t and allow children to be on their own timetable.

 I think sometimes we force some of these things upon them way too early.
 But there's no escaping that there are tensions because resources are limited.